uptownhr/ipfs-screenshot/README.md

 # IPFS screenshot url

 Like cloudapp but using IPFS.
+If you're asking why IPFS, you should check out ipfs.io.
+A simple way to think of IPFS is torrents but accessible through HTTP.

 # Setup on Ubuntu
 Currently no installer so steps need to be taken manually.